 One of the first feminists, Olympe de Gouges, began her life in 1748 when she born Marie Gouze in Montauban, Quercy in southwest France.
 Her mother was Olympe Mouisset and her legal father, Pierre Gouze, was a butcher, but she claimed to be the illegitimate daughter of Jean-Jacques Lefranc, Marquis de Pompignan.
 She was forced in 1765 to marry a man she felt great repugnance for and did not love.
 He was a caterer and minor official named Louis Aubry.
 In 1767, around the time he died, she moved with her son, Pierre, to Paris where her sister Jeanne was living.

 Life in Paris was full of exciting prospects.
 Salons linked to literature, art, or philosophical discussions were popular at the time.
 She attended many salons meeting influential writers and powerful politicians.
 Among the salons she visited were those held by Madame de Montesson or the Comtesse de Beauharnais, who were both playwrights.
-In addition, Masonic Lodges were in vogue, and Olympe joined one, the Loge des Neuf Sœurs (The Nine Sisters).
+In addition, Masonic Lodges were in vogue, and people like the princesse de Lamballe joined them, as did Olympe de Gouges, who joined the Loge des Neuf Sœurs (The Nine Sisters).

 Rozières helped her establish her own theatre troupe, and, in the early 1780s, she began to write plays.
 She wrote several in rapid succession and eventually produced over thirty of them.
 During the 1780s, she also developed an interest in politics, and, in 1788, she became an outspoken advocate against the French capturing, selling, and buying slaves in the French colonies.
 She then wrote Reflections on Negroes in February of that same year.
 In it she stated in the opening paragraph: